Saksorn21/Ts256k1/README.md

 - `constructor(secret: string | Uint8Array, publicKey: string | Uint8Array)` — Initializes an instance with a private and public key.
 - `encrypt(msg: Uint8Array): Uint8Array` — Encrypts the provided message using the public key.
 - `decrypt(msg: Uint8Array): Uint8Array` — Decrypts the provided message using the private key.
+- - `equals(other: PrivateKey | PublicKey): boolean` - Compares this key with another PrivateKey or PublicKey instance.

 ### Class: **PublicKey**